Have all of your 2017 classes been posted?

 Not all CLC classes are booked by CLC.
 Many of our classes are administered by other organizations, including the WoodenBoat School.
 Depending upon the class, you'll sign up and pay either through CLC, through WoodenBoat, or possibly another party.
 We recognize that this can be a little confusing.
 The thing to do is to click on the class that you want to take, and on that page we'll tell you who to contact to sign up for the class.
 If you have questions about any CLC class, please contact us!

 Where do I stay while taking a boatbuilding class?

 If you're taking a class at the WoodenBoat School, you can stay at their wondrous on-site bed-and-breakfast style student facility.
 (You'll pay room and board in addition to the boat kit and tuition.)
-Students in Annapolis or Port Townsend will avail themselves of abundant nearby beds-and-breakfasts (many are within walking distance).
+Students in Annapolis or other locations will avail themselves of abundant nearby beds-and-breakfasts (many are within walking distance).
 Camping is available on-site at the WoodenBoat School and offsite at other locations.
 We'll make recommendations for Annapolis and Seattle.

 Can I build any boat I want in the class?